Victor Gunnarsson: Death

 Gunnarsson's nearly naked body was found in a wooded area called Deep Gap about 86 miles from his apartment in Salisbury, North Carolina.
 He had been shot twice in the head with a .22 caliber firearm.
 The date of death was placed at 3 or 4 December 1993.

 Investigation came to focus on former policeman Lamont C. Underwood, the obsessive ex-fiancé of Kay Weden.
 Gunnarsson and Weden had been dating for a few months at the time of his death.
 Underwood was convicted of Gunnarsson's murder in 1997 and sentenced to life imprisonment plus 40 years.
-Underwood was additionally convicted of murdering Catherine Miller, Kay Weden's mother; the motive for both murders was argued to have been Underwood's desire to cause suffering for Weden in retaliation for her breaking up with him.
+Underwood was additionally convicted of murdering Catherine Miller, Kay Weden's mother; the motive for both murders was argued to have been Underwood's desire to cause suffering to Weden in retaliation for her breaking up with him.

 In January 2010, a judge sitting in the U.S. District Court for the Western District of North Carolina ruled that Underwood had suffered from ineffective counsel and ordered that he be granted a new trial or be released from prison in 180 days.
 That decision was overturned and the new trial denied by the U.S. Court of Appeals for the Fourth Circuit in January 2011.
 The appeals court ruled that even if Underwood's lawyers had been ineffective as he claimed, the evidence against him was so overwhelming that his counsels' alleged lack of competence would have been immaterial.
 Underwood was incarcerated in Marion Correctional Institution in North Carolina until his death on 23 December 2018.